zadr/OG/README.md

 What do I need to use this?
 =====

-Requirements include iOS 8, Mac OS X 10.9, tvOS 9.0 or watchOS 2.0 and Swift 3.0 (included with Xcode 8.x).
+Requirements include iOS 8, Mac OS X 10.9, tvOS 9.0 or watchOS 2.0 and Swift 3.0 (included with Xcode 8.x) or Swift 4.0 (Included with Xcode 9.x).

 What do I do to start using this?
 =====